banner-image

 Breakfast and walk around Dhading besi and bus ride back to Kathmandu.

-• Licensed Trek guide and necessary porters during the trek.
+• License English speaking guide and necessary porters during the trek.

 • Trekking Equipment

-• Any type of personal expenses such as alcoholic beverages and drinks, phone and laundry.
+• Personal expenses such as alcoholic beverages and drinks, phone and laundry.

 • Tips for guide and porters.